haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Complex traps work like standard traps, except once activated they execute a series of actions each round.
 A complex trap turns the process of dealing with a trap into something more like a combat encounter.
 When a complex trap activates, it rolls initiative.
 The trap’s description includes an initiative bonus.
 On its turn, the trap activates again, often taking an action.
 It might make successive attacks against intruders, create an effect that changes over time, or otherwise produce a dynamic challenge.
 Otherwise, the complex trap can be detected and disabled or bypassed in the usual ways.
 For example, a trap that causes a room to slowly flood works best as a complex trap.
 On the trap’s turn, the water level rises.
 After several rounds, the room is completely flooded.
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 196

 Strength check, freeing itself or another creature within its reach on a success.
 The net has AC 10 and 20 hit points.
 Dealing 5 slashing damage to the net (AC 10) destroys a 5-­‐‑foot-­‐‑square section of it, freeing any creature trapped in that section.
 Fire-Breathing Statue